 Facebook.
 The only place you can go to discover that the guy you met three summers ago finally got a decent haircut, or that the girl you knew from primary school has just had a lovely holiday and also wants you to play Candy Crush with her for the tenth time that week.
 But joking aside, Facebook remains firmly as the top site for sharing and engaging with thoughts, memories and aspirations across the digital world.
 Has the app therefore become necessary to our lives?
 Perhaps.
 Unfortunately if someone doesn’t pop up on your Newsfeed or in a chat, they can quickly drift out of sight and out of mind.
 Whether it’s a few drinks down at the pub or a full-blown party, Facebook Messenger and its Events function have both become necessary for organising our social calendars.
-No matter where you go, Facebook is a hard platform to avoid.
+No matter where you go, Facebook is a hard platform to avoid, especially for Paid Media.

 As with any business that sits firmly in the spotlight, Facebook has had its fair share of issues in the past, despite it being a key part of so many of our lives.
 Back in 2011, the site revealed that there were 600,000 hacking attempts on user accounts every single day – a figure which can only have shot up now that Facebook has a staggering 1.79 billion monthly active users.
 Mark Zuckerberg himself called anyone willing to release their personal details online a “dumb f*ck”, (not encouraging Mr Z), and a quick glance at some statistics make the site seem even worse.
 A third of all divorce filings from 2011 in the U.S. contained the word ‘Facebook’, and a rather large 88% of exes admitted to using the app to ‘creep’ on their old partners – which seems to me like a hell of a lot of stalking.
 Is Facebook truly responsible for breaching privacy, triggering relationship problems, and encouraging a stalker culture?
 If so, it’s a small miracle that so many of us still tune into our newsfeeds as soon as we roll out of bed.
 And yet tune in we do.